 The discriminator is a point in a process model that waits for one of the incoming branches to complete before activating the subsequent activity.
-From that moment on it waits for all remaining branches to complete and "ignores" them.
-Once all incoming branches have been triggered, it resets itself so that it can be triggered again.
-This allows a discriminator to be used in the context of a loop.
+From

 If gathering the ignored branches were not part of the functional behaviour of the discriminator pattern, there would be no way to distinguish a second iteration of a loop from a late branch of its first iteration.